weronikaabednarz/Fuzzy-System-Mood-Evaluation/README.md

-# Analysis of the possibility of using recurrent neural networks to generate new melodies based on the MIDI files
+# A fuzzy system for assessing the mood of songs based on their acoustic characteristics.

 ## About project
 The aim of the project was to develop a fuzzy system for assessing the mood of musical pieces based on their acoustic characteristics,